DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-6.md

 * how the system provides appropriate controlled access to the data through reports and data warehouse
 * how it can run reports directly from the system
-* how it can connect to data warehouse and other products such as PowerBI (if needed)
+* how it can connect to data warehouse and other products such as PowerBI, where needed
 * how it allows managers to run reports through a suite of self-service report building tools which can be used at any time
 * that the reporting tool is not process intensive